 JOSH: If you’re interested, definitely go for it.
 There is nothing to lose: you’re not going to lose anything socially by not being in it.
 Harmonics and a cappella in general is definitely one of the more major extracurricular commitments at Stanford.
 Do your best and know that you not getting an offer does not mean they don’t like you but maybe that you don’t vibe with the group.

 GEORGE: Learn your harmonies and know the notes you are singing for callbacks.
-It only helps to audition for many groups because there is no coordination between the groups about who gets callbacks.
 It doesn’t take a terribly large effort to audition and regardless of how you do, you get to meet a lot of cool people.